In Bolivia religion is an important part of culture and customs. Many Bolivian traditions

 For example, president Evo Morales recently decreed that the Aymara New Year, celebrated on the 21st of June each year, is to be a national holiday.
 In a country of 10 million where only 2 million are of the Aymara culture, the remainder of the population protested greatly and feels that one culture is attempting to impose its beliefs upon all others.
 As a national holiday, employers must, by law, close their businesses for the day and those who do not will be fined and forced to pay their employees double salary for the day.
 The next day, Corpus Christi, is an important Catholic holiday but is also an Bolivian national holiday.
 The government intended to eliminate Corpus Christi and replace it with the Aymara New Year but much of the Bolivian population strongly protested.

 In addition, although in theory there is separation between church and state, Catholic priests are often called in to mediate in favor of the people when there are disagreements and protests against the government.
 People love and venerate their parish priests and the Archbishop.
 They are often successful in calming protests down and helping to facilitate dialogue.

-The Bolivian Constitution states that all people are free to adopt and practice any religion and belief system they prefer and theoretically guarantees freedom of religion for all; however, in actuality this law is not being equally applied or enforced.
+The Bolivian Constitution states that all people are free to adopt and practice any religion and belief system they prefer and theoretically guarantees freedom of religion for all; however, in actuality this law is not being equally enforced.